Optimizing Reconfigurable Intelligent Surfaces for Short Transmissions: How Detailed Configurations can be Afforded?: Introduction

-In this paper, we take a new approach by considering the UL transmission of a finite-sized data payload, as is typically the case in practice \cite{asplund2020advanced}.
-A short-sized payload, which is an encoded data packet, increases the gap to the Shannon capacity for different code rates \cite{polyanskiy2010channel}, but we still need a certain signal-to-noise ratio (SNR) to achieve a desirably low error probability.
-Shorter payloads make the pilot overhead relatively more important, the study of which is a novel contribution of this paper.
+A practical obstacle is the additional pilot signaling overhead required to identify the optimal RIS configuration \cite{9311936}. { This overhead is particularly problematic when the payload size is small in comparison to the pilot since shorter payloads make the pilot overhead relatively more important.
+The study of this scenario is a novel contribution of this paper.} We take a new approach by considering the UL transmission of a finite-sized data payload, as is typically the case in practice \cite{asplund2020advanced}.
+A short-sized payload, which is an encoded data packet, increases the gap to the Shannon capacity for different code rates \cite{polyanskiy2010channel}, but we still need a certain SNR to achieve a desirably low error probability.
 We also emphasize the energy consumption that occurs as part of the signaling; how it plays an important role and why it should not be neglected.

 The data rate and modulation format are predetermined in this paper, thus the maximum EE is achieved by minimizing the energy consumption at the UE with support by an RIS.
 This should be done for a given number of RIS elements and under the constraint that the SNR during data transmission is sufficient for the receiver to decode the data.
 The SNR boost that an RIS provides depends on its physical size (aperture gain) and its configuration (beamforming gain).
 There are two main ways to limit the pilot signaling.
 One is to turn off elements (i.e., turn them into absorbers) so that the number of active elements matches with the number of pilots \cite{9244106,9333612}.
 This incurs a large SNR loss since both the aperture and beamforming gains are reduced.
 We instead consider grouping RIS elements into \emph{subarrays} that share the same reflection coefficient and pilot, similarly to how antenna arrays in 5G group physical antenna elements together as \emph{antenna ports} that use common reference signals.
 Grouping of RIS elements has been considered in \cite{zheng2019intelligent,you2020channel,demir2022channel} and experimental results can be found in \cite{kayraklik2022indoor}.
 The benefit is that only the beamforming gain is reduced.
-Different from previous works, this paper analyzes how the subarray size impacts the energy consumption for payloads of varying length, rather than considering the SNR or SE as in the abovementioned papers.
-We show that the pilot length can be made equal to the number of subarrays (plus one) and further selected to minimize energy consumption.
+We show that the pilot length can be made equal to the number of subarrays (plus one).